 As per the original circuit, All MIDI lines are fitted with ferrite beads, again to reduce the effects of RFI / EMI.

 Nebula comprises two PCBs; the top (audio) PCB has the main audio components on it and the bottom (jack) PCB has the headphone amp, audio jacks, MIDI sockets, selector switch and MIDI circuitry.

-A couple of otherwise redundant inverter stages on the 74HC14, are used to drive a conveniently placed LED, thereby providing a MIDI status indicator.
-This means that with the lid off your MKS-70, you can easily check to see if MIDI data is coming into the unit.
-Please note that ALL MIDI data will trigger the LED, including clock and active sensing as there's no filtering here, it's just raw MIDI data.
+A couple of otherwise redundant inverter stages on the 74HC14, are used to drive a conveniently placed LED, which is used as a MIDI status indicator.
+With the lid off your MKS-70, you can easily check to see if MIDI data is coming into the unit.
+Please note however, that all MIDI data will trigger the LED, including clock and active sensing, as there's no filtering here, it's just raw MIDI data.

-If you find it distracting, a jumper close to the MIDI indicator LED, allows you to turn off this function.
+If you find it distracting, a jumper next to the LED, allows you to turn it off.

 The DIP switch (DS) version of Nebula is plug-and-play and if you really want to keep the back of your MKS-70 looking factory, then transplanting the output level selector switch makes Nebula virtually plug-and-play.
 The positions of the headers connecting the original jack-board to the rest of the MKS-70, have been respected and it’s only the audio connection from the MKS-70 voice-boards that is slightly different, being on the top (audio) board.
 This means that there's no need to mess with Roland's impeccable wiring loom! 🙂

 To ensure the best visibility and accessibility, I thoroughly recommend that the MKS-70 voice-boards be removed prior to fitting Nebula.
 I should also point out that there's only a couple of millimetres clearance between the voice-boards and Nebula's double-decker PCBs, so trying to fit Nebula with the voice-boards in place... well, Nah!